Bayswater railway station, Perth: Construction

 The first half of the new station was originally going to open following a shutdown of the line from 23 September to 16 October 2022.
 In August, this was delayed to January 2023 as a result of supply chain disruptions, with the possibility of it being delayed again to April 2023 left open.
-In February 2023, it was confirmed that the Airport and Midland lines will close between 31 March and 26 April.
-The current Bayswater station will permanently close at the start of the shutdown and the new station is planned to open in September 2023.
-A free shuttle bus will run between Bayswater and Meltham while the station is closed and a community event to celebrate the Bayswater Bridge will be held on 30 April.
-The shutdown will involve replacing 1.8 km of track, expanding the Leake Street pedestrian underpass and continuing work on the new bridge.
-Following that, the old station and bridge will be demolished.
+In February 2023, it was confirmed that the Airport and Midland lines would close between 31 March and 26 April and that the bridge would be demolished between 14 and 17 April.
+The previous station permanently closed at the start of the shutdown and was demolished by 3 April.
+A free shuttle bus ran between Bayswater and Meltham while the station was closed and a community event to celebrate the Bayswater Bridge was held on 30 April.
+The shutdown involved demolishing the previous station and bridge, replacing 1.8 km of track, expanding the Leake Street pedestrian underpass, construction of the turnback siding, piling works for the two northern bridges and piling works for the Ellenbrook line viaduct.
+Local businesses, including the Bayswater Traders Association, asked the state government to reconsider the length of the station's closure and the staging of associated road closures and have threatened a mass compensation claim for lost business.

+In the May 2023 state budget, a $107.4 million cost overrun for the Bayswater station project was revealed.
+The first half of the new station was planned to open in September 2023, eventually opening on 8 October 2023.
+The second half of the station opened on 8 April 2024, following a shutdown of the Airport and Midland lines between 28 March and 8 April 2024, where the eastbound track was realigned to platform four of Bayswater station.
+A community street festival was held on 21 April 2024 to celebrate the completion of the station, and on 22 April 2024, the new bus interchange will begin operations, with several bus routes rerouted via Bayswater station.
+Platforms two and three will open when the Ellenbrook line opens, which occurred on 8 December 2024.